EthicalAesthetic/Learn-Linux-Kernel/README.md

 - Move into embedded systems, device drivers, or firmware development leveraging kernel knowledge.
 - Explore emerging fields such as machine learning, AI, big data analytics, and cybersecurity for broader CS exposure.

+## System Design Concepts

-By moving from the kernel as a foundational technology to these areas, the Linux kernel knowledge links to a broader computer science ecosystem
+By moving from the kernel as a foundational technology to these areas, the Linux kernel knowledge links to a broader computer science ecosystem.